 When trying a new tan, do a sample patch, for example only tan you right thigh.
 This will let you see how the tan develops and whether or not it gives you the glow you’re after or leaves your leg looking like a pumpkin.

 Two top tips when selecting an at home product, look for something with a green base rather than an orange base, especially when looking at darker shades.
 Also, make sure you buy the applicator mitt!
 This is the most important thing you can do.
 The applicator mitt ensures a smooth and streak free application while also preventing the palms of your hands from going a really weird colour.
 Though, if that does happen, don’t worry!
-There is a magic soap that will remove the fake tan from your hands, and from everywhere else need be.
+There is a magic soap that will remove the fake tan from your hands, and from anywhere else if need be.

 - Le Tan Ultra Dark Lotion $13.99